iamshanevictor/SonicScript/README.md

 # SonicScript

-SonicScript is a powerful data preparation tool designed for machine learning, with a special focus on Natural Language Processing (NLP).
+A data preparation tool designed for machine learning, with a special focus on Natural Language Processing (NLP).
 It provides a user-friendly web interface for preprocessing audio data, enabling tasks like segmenting, cutting, and managing audio files for ML model training.

 ## Features